2019 Request for Proposal for Calendar Year 2020

 - Brief description of the applicant organization, its purpose, its history, its governance, and its current enrollment.

-- Concise summary of the scholarship/tuition aid program with a statement of need, measurable program objectives, description of how the activity is to be carried out, an indication of the population to be served, and the plan for evaluating its effectiveness.
+- Concise summary of the scholarship/tuition aid program for three-year-olds, with a statement of need, measurable program objectives, description of how the activity is to be carried out, an indication of the population to be served, and the plan for evaluating its effectiveness.

 - Additional financial information requested: